EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 |1 1 1 1 1 1 1 1|    Payload (if any) ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-opt title="CoAP message for EDHOC and OSCORE combined - signalled with EDHOC option" artwork-align="center"}
+{: #fig-edhoc-opt title="CoAP message for EDHOC and OSCORE combined - signaled with EDHOC option" artwork-align="center"}

 An example based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix B.2 of {{I-D.ietf-lake-edhoc}} is given in {{fig-edhoc-opt-2}}.
 The example assumes that the EDHOC option is registered with CoAP option number 13.